netdata/blog/content/posts/redefining-monitoring-netdata.md

 cases were discussed, bugs were reported, and even code and quality contributions were committed, all by complete strangers who found value in what I had created.

-Isn’t open-source amazing?
+Isn't open-source amazing?
 You give people value and you get a lot of value back!

 So, what made Netdata so unique?
 Why do people seem to like it so much?